tomster/git-svn-helpers/README.txt

-git-svn-helpers is a collection of command line tools that greatly simplifies using git for svn repositories.
+git-svn-helpers is a collection of command line tools that greatly simplify using git for svn repositories.

 Its main goal is to make setting up a local git repository following an